-Circular economy SME business support programme: London
+Circular business support programme for SMEs in London

 Every second the equivalent of six garbage trucks of edible food are wasted globally.
 In cities, less than 2% of the valuable nutrients in food by-products and human waste are recovered for productive use.
 The modern food system is degrading and unhealthy, but cities could hold the key to changing this.